-It’s no secret that my biggest mistake as an author has been to build my readership after I published my book.
+It’s no secret that my biggest mistake as an author has been to wait to build my readership until after I published my book.

 Sadly, in most cases, your readers won’t just magically appear as soon as you put your book out into the world—no matter how good your book is.

-And nowadays that’s also true if you want to go the traditional publishing route.
-Big advances and the publisher doing all the publicity for you is rare these days.
+Nowadays that’s even true for authors who want to go the traditional publishing route.
+Big advances and having the publisher do all the publicity for you rarely happens these days.

 In other words, start now.

-So today I’m going to talk about the three basic steps to get you started:
+Today I’m going to talk about the three basic steps that can help you get you started:

 Decide on a name

-Also known as the first step in building your brand (i.e. the things that distinguish you from other authors).
+Also known as the first step in building your brand (i.e. whatever distinguishes you from other authors).

 Especially fiction authors, myself included, often publish their books under a pen name.
 It’s totally fine if you want to go with your own name or initials—whether you write fiction or nonfiction.
 There are pros and cons to both, but for the purpose of this blog post, what’s most important is that you make a decision.

 I recommend doing this even if you don’t plan on using them.
-The reason being that your name might no longer be available if you change your mind or someone might use your name for other purposes (oh the things I’ve seen…).
-Many authors add “author” before or “writes” after their names, especially if their desired name is already taken.
+Your name might no longer be available if you change your mind, or someone might use your name for other purposes (oh the things I’ve seen…).
+Many authors add “author” before, or, “writes” after their names, especially if their desired name is already taken.

 Create a landing page

-The good news is, you don’t need a website to get started.
-Many aspiring authors start out with a low budget, therefore a landing page can be a free alternative if you don’t want to spend on web design or aren’t particularly tech-savvy.
+The good news is that you don’t need a website to get started.
+Many aspiring authors start out with a low budget.
+Therefore a landing page can be a free alternative if you don’t want to spend on web design or aren’t particularly tech-savvy.

-Because email newsletters are currently the cheapest and most effective way to sell books, I recommend building your landing page via an email marketing platform (e.g. MailChimp is free if you’re just starting out).
+Because email newsletters are currently the cheapest and most effective way to sell books, I recommend building your landing page via an email marketing platform (e.g. MailChimp and MailerLite are free if you’re just starting out).
 Those platforms have templates you can use to design your landing page.
-Plus, it lets you add a signup form for your newsletter/email list.
+Plus, they give you a signup form for your newsletter/email list.
 See the one I created for my Write Your First Draft course as an example.

 WordPress.com is another free alternative if you want something a little more fancy or if you want to write a blog.
 They also have plenty of templates and widgets to create a solid landing page.